Guide to Medical Coding Certification

 Certified Risk Adjustment Coder (CRC)

-The CRC certification is specific to those coders working in the risk adjustment sector.
+The CRC certification is specific to coders in the risk adjustment sector.
 CRC certification is awarded to those who pass an exam indicating knowledge of ICD-10-CM specific to risk adjustment models such as HCC, CDPS, and HHS Risk Adjustment.

 Other AAPC Specialty Medical Coding Certifications